-Aurora College has counsellors at all three campuses to assist students.
+Aurora College has non-clinical counsellors available to assist students.
 In addition to one-on-one services in the areas of career exploration and personal wellness, the counsellor offers workshops and presentations, assistance in finding online and community resources, and self-help materials.
 All sessions and referrals are kept strictly confidential.

-Phone for appointment: 1-867-872-7522 or
+Phone for appointment: 1-866-266-4966